Mermaid

 The Mermaid

-And were not far from the land,
+And we were not far from the land,

 When our Captain, he spied a mermaid so fair,